-- 8.1 The site lies outside of a defined settlement in relation to Policy S1 of the ADCS and is therefore considered to be an open countryside location.
+8.1 The site lies outside of a defined settlement in relation to Policy S1 of the ADCS and is therefore considered to be an open countryside location.
 There are no basic services within reasonable walking distance of the site and there is no public transport options.
-New housing in this location would fail to deliver a sustainable form of development and would therefore be contrary to the NPPF and relevant policies of the ADCS in this respect. - 8.2 The proposal would have an unacceptable impact on landscape character and quality. - 8.3 Without an agreement in place to pay the contribution required for coastal mitigation, it is considered that the proposal would have an unacceptable harmful impact to the ecology/biodiversity of the area. - 8.4 Insufficient information has been submitted to assess the impact of the proposal on designated heritage assets, noise and contamination and drainage. - 8.5 The proposal could be considered to be acceptable in relation to scale, design and appearance under a separate reserved matters application. - 8.6 The proposal would be acceptable in relation to highways safety and access subject to conditions and informatives. - 8.7 The development is contrary to the policies of the Development Plan and the National Planning Policy Framework.
+New housing in this location would fail to deliver a sustainable form of development and would therefore be contrary to the NPPF and relevant policies of the ADCS in this respect.

+8.2 The proposal would have an unacceptable impact on landscape character and quality.

+8.3 The agent has confirmed that the applicant is willing to enter into an agreement to pay the contribution.
+It is therefore considered that the proposal would accord with Policies S3 and S12 of the ADCS and the NPPF.

+8.4 Insufficient information has been submitted to assess the impact of the proposal on designated heritage assets, noise and contamination and drainage.

+8.5 The proposal could be considered to be acceptable in relation to scale, design and appearance under a separate reserved matters application.

+8.6 The proposal would be acceptable in relation to highways safety and access subject to conditions and informatives.

+8.7 The development is contrary to the policies of the Development Plan and the National Planning Policy Framework.